borenstein-lab/MetaLAFFA/README.md

                 "method": "relative",

     2. Configure the pipeline to either skip aggregating orthologs to higher-level functional descriptions or provide your own ortholog-to-functional-grouping mapping files.
-        1. To skip ortholog aggregation and just have the pipeline output corrected ortholog abundances as the final output, comment out lines 48-50 in `pipeline_steps.txt` by puting a `#` at the beginning of each line.
+        1. To skip ortholog aggregation and just have the pipeline output corrected ortholog abundances as the final output, comment out lines 48-50 in `pipeline_steps.txt` by putting a `#` at the beginning of each line.

         2. To provide your own mapping files, you must create tab-delimited tables in the form